 - A lack of focus on systems (the full range of production, supply chains, and food security), and instead a focus on a single aspect of food systems.

 NAFSN utilizes a governance model adapted from Sociocracy (aka Dynamic Governance) and Circle Forward.
 It is led by a Leadership Circle composed of chairs and individuals who have taken on specific volunteer roles from other administrative circles (e.g., the Communications Circle, Member Services Circle, and the Training and Certification CoP), as well as representatives of the Founding Partner Organizations.
-The current chair of the Leadership Circle is Dr. Gail Myers.
-An Executive Circle may be created in the future to provide more coordinated administrative functions.
+The current co-chairs of the Leadership Circle are Abby Wyatt and Kim Hines.
+An executive circle provides more coordinated administrative functions.

 NAFSN is currently being supported by the Lyson Center for Civic Agriculture and Food Systems.
 The Lyson Center is, in turn, a project of the Center for Transformative Action, a nonprofit affiliate of Cornell University in Ithaca, New York, USA.
 Twelve Founding Partner Organizations have signed memoranda of understanding with NAFSN committing to collaboration in developing the network.